passbolt/passbolt_help/_pages/api/authentication.md

 });
 ```

-For some other providers like Duo you will require the ability to embed an iframe, which depending on your context
+For some other providers like Duo, it requires you to have the ability to embed an iframe.
-may not be possible.